hustf/MechanicalUnits.jl/README.md

 julia> @import_expand dyn    # This unit is not exported by default

 julia> typeof(dyn)
-Unitful.FreeUnits{(dyn,), ᴸ∙ ᴹ∙ ᵀ⁻²,nothing}
+Unitfu.FreeUnits{(dyn,), ᴸ∙ ᴹ∙ ᵀ⁻²,nothing}

 julia> 1dyn |> μm
 10kg∙μm∙s⁻²
 ```

 ## Goals
-This adaption of a [fork](https://github.com/hustf/Unitful.jl) of [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) aims to be a tool for quick side calculations in an office computer.
+This dependency of a [fork](https://github.com/hustf/Unitfu.jl) of [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) aims to be a tool for quick side calculations in an office computer.

 This means:
 * We pick a set of units as commonly used in mechanical industry